appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 had some secret subdomain that I don't want leaking for some reason."
 You have DNS zone transfers disabled, so someone would have to know what they're looking for to find it, but now that it's in the preload list...

+[^xss]: This is opposed to "stored" XSS attacks, where the attacker is storing
+    the malicious payload somehow, i.e. in a vulnerable comment field of a message board.